Wintry Mix Followed By Rain For Thursday Morning Commute

 The snow will only last for a few hours in most places as milder air aloft forces a change to sleet.
 In far northern Mass. and southern New Hampshire, the snow may hang on just a tad bit longer, leading to slightly higher totals.

-By the time of the Thursday morning commute, say between 7 and 9 a.m., the snow will have ended in southern New England with just some lingering pockets of ice in the northern Worcester Hills, Berkshires and parts of southern New Hampshire.
+By the time of the Thursday AM commute (between 6-8 a.m.) snow will have ended in southern New England with just some lingering pockets of ice in the northern Worcester Hills, Berkshires and parts of southern New Hampshire.

 Steady rain will come to an end by late Thursday morning, transitioning to rain showers by Thursday afternoon and tapering in the evening.